 This step is very important.
 You should think it over very carefully and visualize leaving behind the issue and commit yourself to this.

-Promise yourself that these issues are not going to interfere in your life and they will let you live your life in the present without rancor.
+Promise yourself that these issues are not going to interfere with your life, and they will let you live your life in the present without rancor.

 Forgiveness is not for the one who hurt you.
-It is indispensable and is a means to improve your life.
+It’s indispensable and is a means to improve your life.

-You are the owner of your acts and you are responsible for your decisions.
+You are the owner of your acts, and you alone are responsible for your decisions.
 You should not allow the person who hurt you to have power over you.